 To summarize in a few words, risk analysis is a process that includes:

-On a pragmatic level, risk analysis consists of a detailed evaluation of your work place with an aim to identify, among others, elements, situations and processes that are liable to cause harm, especially to people.
-Once this step is completed, it is necessary to evaluate the probability and the severity of risks, and then determine the measures that should be adopted to prevent further harm.
+On a pragmatic level, risk analysis consists of a detailed evaluation of your workplace to identify, among others, elements, situations and processes that are liable to cause harm, especially to people.
+Once this step is completed, it is necessary to evaluate the probability and severity of risks and determine the measures that should be adopted to prevent further harm.
 Once these measures are identified, they should be implemented, but it is also important to ensure the long-term viability of these measures.